Defending Your Rights Against Texas And Federal Criminal Charges

 - Lack of control: In an interview with the police, you may not have control over the flow of the conversation or the questions that are asked.
 This can make it difficult to defend yourself or provide a clear and accurate account of events.

 If the police ask to interview you, it is important to politely decline and state that you would like to speak to an attorney before answering any questions.
 If you are detained or arrested, you have the right to remain silent and to consult with an attorney.
 It is always a good idea to contact a criminal defense attorney as soon as possible to protect your legal rights and ensure the best possible outcome for your case.

-When do you have to appear in court?
+When do I have to appear in court?

 Your pretrial officer or bondsman will inform you about your next court setting.
-If you have any questions, reach out to Clarissa’s firm for a free consultation.
+If you have any questions, reach out to our firm for a free consultation.